 This tutorial will not convert on how to generate a pair of public and private keys.
 Because PuTTY doesn’t understand the id_rsa private key we need to convert the private key to a putty client format in .ppk

 First, you need to download this utility called PuTTYgen.
 Launch the utility and click Conversions > Import key

 Select the id_rsa private key

-It will load the id_rsa private key, if you have import the wrong format or a public key PuTTYgen will warn you for the invalid format.
-Click “Save private key” to finish conversion.
+It will load the id_rsa private key if you have imported the wrong format or a public key PuTTYgen will warn you for the invalid format.
+Click “Save private key” to finish the conversion.

-If you receive a prompt for left passphase protect empty accept Yes, or go back to add a passphrase.
+If you receive a prompt for left passphrase protect empty accept Yes, or go back to add a passphrase.

 Now go back to PuTTY.
 Navigate the left side Category > Connection > SSH > Auth

 Browse and select the .ppk you just converted under “Private key file for authentication”

 Now when you go back and connect to the server, you only need to enter the username and the server IP/hostname.
 It will no longer prompt for your password.
 You will also see a message saying something like Authenticating with public key “imported-openssh-key”.
 This is it, you’ve just established an SSH secure connection to a server without any password.
 It’s important to know that the computer where you store your private key is a private computer, keep the private key in a safe location.